-- a) Include the parameter and unit for each column. - b) Provide each table with a number (tables and figures are numbered separately) and a legend that starts with a title sentence and position this above the table. - c) Information on items included in the table (significance, number of individuals) are written below the table via footnotes (so not in the legend like with figures).
+- o Properly round down/up your data, and use the correct number of significant figures. - o Include the parameter and unit for each column. - Provide each table with a legend (also called caption) that starts with a number (tables and figures are numbered separately) and title sentence and position this above the table. - Information on items included in the table (significance, number of individuals) are written below the table via footnotes (so not in the legend like with figures).